Elizabeth (Liz) Ida Ross Hunger 91 of Junction, TX went home to be with the Lord on February 28, 2020, at the family ranch home on Bailey Creek.

 Arrangements are under the direction and personal care of the professionals at Kimble Funeral Home.
 (830) 895-5111

-To plant a tree in memory of Elizabeth Hunger, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elizabeth Hunger, please visit our floral store.